BBC Doctor Who - The Stories BBC

 Executive Producers:Jane Tranter, Joel Collins, Julie Gardner, Phil Collinson and Russell T Davies

-Production Executive for BBC Sudios:John Hamer
+Production Executive for BBC Studios:John Hamer

 Executive Producer for the BBC:Rebecca Ferguson

-Commisioning Editor for the BBC:Lindsay Salt
+Commissioning Editor for the BBC:Lindsay Salt

 Co-Producer:Ellen Marsh